K. Kamaraj: Death

 On 2 October 1975, Kamaraj complained of chest pain after lunch.
-He died later in his sleep due to a heart attack, aged 72.
+He died in his sleep due to a heart attack, at the age of 72.
 His body was kept for public viewing at Rajaji Hall.
-On the next day, it was taken in procession to Gandhi Mandapam and cremated with full state honors.
-Memorials dedicated to Kamaraj have been established in Chennai, Virudhunagar and Kanniya Kumari.
+On the following day, it was taken in procession to Gandhi Mandapam and cremated with full state honors.
+Memorials dedicated to Kamaraj have been established in Chennai, Virudhunagar and Kanyakumari.